FredKSchott/snowpack/www/guides/react.md

 npm install react react-dom --save
 ```

-> 💡 Tip: in this tutorial commands use `--save` for frontend libraries and `--save-dev` for your developer tools to keep them organized separately.
+> 💡 Tip: in this guide commands use `--save` for frontend libraries and `--save-dev` for your developer tools to keep them organized separately.
 This is totally up to you, though.

 ## Create your first React component

+React relies on a special templating language called JSX.
 Snowpack has built in support for JSX in files with the `.jsx` extension.
-That means that there's no additional plugins or configuration needed to write your first React component, but you will need to rename your `index.js` file to `index.jsx` to take advantage of this.
+That means that there's no plugins or configuration needed to write your first React component.
+Rename `index.js` file to `index.jsx` so that Snowpack knows it's now a JSX file:

 ```bash
 mv index.js index.jsx
 ```

-> 💡 Tip: You do not need to update your `index.html` script tag to point to `index.jsx`.
+> 💡 Tip: you do not need to update your `index.html` script tag to point to `index.jsx`.
 Because JSX isn't supported in the browser, Snowpack builds your file to a runnable `.js` file.
 This is good to remember when you're referencing built files in HTML `<script src="">` and `<link href="">` elements.

 You can now import React in `index.jsx` and add a simple test component just to make sure it's working: